nogalpaulina/hrs-portlets/docs/urls.md

 Absence of this URL when employees have `ROLE_LINK_SELF_PERFORMANCE` logs as an error.

+## `ESS W-4` (optional)

+When present,
+is the URL of the "Update W4" link in the Payroll Information list-of-links widget and is the URL of the "Update your W4" link in the Payroll Information portlet button on the Tax Statements tab.

+When absent, those same links display, linking instead to a hard coded URL to a PDF hosted on the Service Center website.

 ## `Fluid Garnishments` (optional)

 When present, and the viewing employee has `ROLE_VIEW_OWN_GARNISHMENTS`,